tsgates/arch-wiki-markdown/wiki/OfflineIMAP.md

 systemd Service

+1. Configure background jobs as shown in #Running offlineimap in the background.
-Writing a systemd service for offlineimap is trivial, just be sure to run it as the correct user by replacing the User=UserToRunAs with your user. (e.g. User=wgiokas)
+2. Writing a systemd service runnable as an user.

-    offlineimap-user.service
+    /etc/systemd/system/offlineimap@.service

     [Unit]
     Description=Start offlineimap as a daemon